C-Stew/SkyrimSE-Modlist/index.md

   - Load Noble Skyrim BEFORE Fluffy Snow
   - Hit `Deploy`
 - [XPMSSE](https://www.nexusmods.com/skyrimspecialedition/mods/1988?tab=files)
-  - Requires allowing adult content on your account (the page and mod (how we will use it) contain no NSFW content)
+  - Requires allowing adult content on your Nexus account (the page and mod (how we will use it) contain no NSFW content)
   - When prompted, select `Physics Extensions`
   - On the next page, select `Racemenu`
     - We will install this later, as well as FNIS SE